AresValley/Artemis-DB/static/346/description.md

-North Korean Diplomatic PSK link.
-Also known as KRE-PSK.
-Four speed modes have been seen, 150 bd, 300 bd, 600 bd, and 1200 bd.
-All use BPSK modulation.
-The main identifying feature of this signal are the preambles and end of transmission patterns.
+North Korean Diplomatic FSK link, teletype radio diplomatic usage.
+Also known as DPRK-FSK, KRE-FSK, DPRK-ARQ, and KEGURI.
+Has a FEC stream mode and a burst ARQ mode.